What the Acquidex Score means — and what it doesn't.

 For buyers

-The score is a pressure test — the conversation you'd have with a disciplined mentor before you sign the LOI.
-It tells you what the deal looks like to a lender, a CPA, and an institutional buyer, so you walk into diligence knowing what to expect and what to negotiate.
+A pressure test before the LOI — showing what the deal looks like to a lender and institutional buyer, so you enter diligence knowing what to expect and what to negotiate.

 For sellers